mzimbres/rtcpp/README.md

 }
 ```

-As the reader may have noticed, these functions differ from their
+The alert reader may have noticed, that these functions differ
-standard definitions by the fact that they do not have an
+from their standard definitions by the fact that they do not have
-argument to inform the size to be allocated or deallocated.
-It is
+an argument to inform the size to be allocated or deallocated.
+It
-not possible to allocate more than one consecutive node.
+is not possible to allocate more than one consecutive node.

 The node_based allocators proposed here can be used just like any
 other allocator, for example